Nicolas de Oliveira

 Writing about these spaces filled with diverse practices in creative, critical and challenging ways is the focus of the dissertation, yet it ought not to be seen as a separate task, but as a way of intervening in the work and its creative process and reception.
 Writing, in this way does not stand apart from the work, but becomes an integral part of it.

-In the 21st Century, everything seems to be less substantial, tangible – reduced or augmented to an atmosphere.
+In the twenty-first century, everything seems to be less substantial, tangible – reduced or augmented to an atmosphere.
 In theatre, cinema and installation space largely ceases to be functional and tends towards illusion and special effect – dominated by immersive atmospheres.
-As technologies render virtual space an everyday occurrence it is imperative that we be able to understand the perceptual and conceptual shifts it brings about.
+As technologies render virtual space an everyday occurrence, it is imperative that we be able to understand the perceptual and conceptual shifts it brings about.

 - Introduction to the Dissertation Module + Formative Project (Box)